 - Make sauce.
 Combine all ingredients for the sauce.

 - Toss chicken with cornstarch.
 This recipe uses a good amount of cornstarch to insure that the sauce thickens.
 It may not all stick to the chicken, but give it a good stir to coat it as much as possible.

 - Sear chicken.
 Sear chicken until golden brown.

 - Add first part of sauce.
-Add 3 Tbsp of sauce until chicken is sticky and coated.
+Add 3 tablespoon of sauce until chicken is sticky and coated.

 - Add second part of sauce.
 Add all remaining sauce and simmer for a few minutes until chicken is fully cooked.